 Generally, all router-related features a home user can think of, the Blue Cave has it.
 OK, maybe not all since the router does have some imperfections.

-Note that, like other Asus routers, the Blue Cave has a Parental Controls feature, which is part of AiProtection, that can block sites based on categories.
+Like other Asus routers, the Blue Cave has a Parental Controls feature, part of AiProtection, that can block sites based on categories.
 But it doesn’t allow you to pick and choose individual websites to block.

-Unlike many other routes from Asus, the Blue Cave doesn’t support Dual-WAN, where you can turn one of its LAN ports into a second WAN port, enabling you to use two Internet connections at a time.
-This omission is not a huge deal, however, since most of us don’t have a secondary broadband connection.
+Unlike many other routers from Asus, the Blue Cave doesn’t support Dual-WAN, where you can turn one of its LAN ports into a second WAN port, enabling you to use two Internet connections at a time.
+However, this omission is not a huge deal since most of us don’t have a secondary broadband connection.

-As a Wi-Fi router, the Asus Blue Cave did well in my testing, being the top three on the 5GHz band.
+The Asus Blue Cave did well in my testing as a Wi-Fi router, being in the top three on the 5GHz band.
 It’s faster than many routers of bulkier physical sizes.

-On the 2.4 GHz band, it did even better, being the fastest I’ve seen in close range.
+It did even better on the 2.4 GHz band, the fastest I’ve seen in close range.
 At some 40 feet (18m) away, it was still among the top three.

-The Asus Blue Cave also had an excellent range, about the same as the RT-AC86u, which is larger and has higher hardware specs.
+The Asus Blue Cave also had an excellent range, about the same as the RT-AC86u, with larger and higher hardware specs.
 Generally, you can expect the effective range to be 150ft (46m) and even further.
 Note that Wi-Fi signals change depending on the environment, so your mileage might vary.

-When coupled with a USB portable drive, via a Gigabit connection, the Blue Cave’s network storage speed capped at 27 megabytes per second for both writing and reading.
-While this is fast enough to do some light data sharing, it’s not fast enough for big tasks.
+When coupled with a USB portable drive via a Gigabit connection, the Blue Cave’s network storage speed maxed at 27 megabytes per second for writing and reading.
+While this is fast enough to do light data sharing, it’s not fast enough for big tasks.